tx00-web-en/Learning-Material-And-Tasks/material/cm.md

 > Don't worry if you can't complete every step, as this activity is worth 100 points (only) and will be graded primarily on **group collaboration** and **communication**.

+> [!NOTE]
+> - The coding marathon assumes you have watched the [React Crash Course 2024](https://youtu.be/LDB4uaJ87e0?si=aGMiwMn7zoNiGcBM).
+To assist you, here are [**some notes from the video tutorial**](./cm-helper.md).
->  The second and third coding marathon are designed not only to help you complete your group project but also to prepare you for the exam.
+>  - The second and third coding marathon are designed not only to help you complete your group project but also to prepare you for the exam.

 ---
 ### Iteration 0: Planning